artefactual/archivematica-docs/user-manual/preservation/preservation-planning.rst

 Identification commands
 """""""""""""""""""""""

-Identification commands are very simple to write, though they require some familiarity with Unix scripting.
+Identification commands require some familiarity with Unix scripting.

 An identification command run once for every file in a transfer.
 It will be passed a single argument (the path to the file to identify), and no switches.